-That it is mandatory to report any concern a member of staff has relating to FGM - this must be referred to the Police via the DSL to Call the Police - Guidance for Schools and Colleges
+That it is mandatory to report any concern a member of staff has relating to FGM - this must be referred to the Police via the DSL

 That the School does not tolerate hazing under the guise of 'banter' in any way.
 We recognise that abuse is abuse and should never be tolerated or passed off as 'banter', 'boys being boys' or 'just having a laugh' or 'part of growing up'.
 'Banter' in any form will not be tolerated at Halliford, 'as this can lead to a culture of unacceptable behaviours and an unsafe environment for students.